 - Sound Recording and Production

 In this music education degree, you will be a part of a close-knit group of your classmates and faculty.
 Since an average of only 20 students are admitted each year, you can expect one-on-one guidance and a small student-to-faculty ratio through your entire program.
 To apply, you need a live or recorded audition on your instrument or voice and submit an artistic profile.
-Check out more information on the application process here.

 Indiana University